 Current research interestsI am heavily involved in the medical cannabis research and activist based community and would welcome any interest - PhD or otherwise in this area.
 I have set up the Scottish Cannabis Consortium as a stakeholder led organisation to feed into Scottish Government cannabis policy.
-I also chair the (soon to be formal) Scottish Governments All Party Parliamentary Group on Cannabis in Scotland.
-I am the co-founder of the Scottish Psychedelic Research Group, and wellcome all interest in that area.
-I have been collaborating with Recovering Justice exploring the impact of criminal justice and social work interventions on women who use drugs.
-I woudl welcome any interest in this area.
-I am also very interested in the tensions between criminal justice and public health responses to populations and behaviour, as well as the use of psychoative substnaces, including cannabis, psychedleics and MDMA for medical or therpeutic use.
-There is little research going on in Scotland and I am keen to gather a network of interested stakeholders to take this forward.
-I am also passionate about stakeholder engaement, with my PhD focussing on participation within drug policy deliberation.
+I also chair the Scottish Governments Cross Party Parliamentary Group on Medicinal Cannabis in Scotland.
+I am the co-founder of the Scottish Psychedelic Research Group, and welcome all interest in that area.
+I have been collaborating with Recovering Justice exploring the impact of criminal justice and social work interventions on women who use drugs, and exploring the the impact of Compassionate Inquiry therapy on women who use drugs.
+I would welcome any interest in this area.x I am also passionate about stakeholder engaement, with my PhD focussing on participation within drug policy deliberation.

 - Special Advisor to the Scottish Affairs Select Committee's Inquiry into Problem Drug Use in Scotland to

 I am involved in three projects at the moment:

 Medicinal Cannabis in Scotland - I am currently working with medicinal cannabis parents and patients to develop clear guidlines on the prescritpion of medical cannabis.
 In this we are seeking engagement from a range of stakeaholders with a view to helping the Scottish Government develop a comprehnsive cannabis policy going forward.
 I am keen to hear from people who are interested in being part of this movement.